mgbmix/mgbmix/content/GAME ZONES/Active Zone.md

 aliases:
   - active
 ---
-Active Zone
+Active Zone is the main area of the game for deployed Creatures & Items.

-> [!todo] All [[Creature|creatures]] are [[Deploy|deployed]] to the Active Zone when they enter play.
+> [!todo] All [[Creature]] and [[Item]] cards are [[Deploy|deployed]] to the Active Zone when they enter play.

-Creatures can leave the Active Zone (or re-enter) depending on effects.
+> [!abstract] Creatures can leave the Active Zone (or re-enter) depending on effects.

+## Active Zone Placement on the Board

 Creatures in your Active Zone are your front-line defence.
 They should be placed closest to the opponent.
+That means, with both players putting their Active Zone closest to opponent, the Active Zones meet in the middle of the playing field.

+### 'Active' descriptor

 Cards in an Active Zone may be described as 'active.'
-For example, a card's target limitations being 'an active Creature.' ^f3b9ab
+For example, a card's target limitations may be for 'an active Creature.' ^f3b9ab